CourtHive/tods-competition-factory/documentation/docs/apis/mocks-engine-api.md

   {
     drawSize: 4,
-    participantsCount: 4, // optional - ability to specify fewer participants than drawSize to generate BYEs
+    participantsCount: 4, // optional - ability to specify fewer participants than drawSize to generate BYEs uniqueParticipants, // optional boolean - defaults to false - force generation of unique participants for a draw
     drawType: ROUND_ROBIN,
     outcomes,
   },